 About Me

-I hold a degree in History from Saint Mary’s College (Blecka-Zatko Award for Excellence in Senior Composition), with double minors in Irish Language and Literature and Irish Studies from the University of Notre Dame, and completed graduate studies in Modern European History through the University of Edinburgh.
-My academic training is complemented by professional experience in public-facing historical and cultural interpretation, including work as a docent at the Field Museum of Natural History in Chicago.
+I hold a degree in History from Saint Mary’s College, with minors in Irish Language and Literature and Irish Studies from the University of Notre Dame, and completed postgraduate study in Modern European History at the University of Edinburgh.
+My background includes public-facing historical and cultural interpretation, including work at the Field Museum of Natural History in Chicago.

-I am the founder of Accessible France, consultancy and media platform currently based in New York City, founded in the Paris region, and focused on accessible, neuro-inclusive, and allergy-safe cultural travel.
-This work draws on my lived experience as a Profoundly Disabled person, on my professional experience in the museum sector, and on my historical expertise to analyze cultural institutions, infrastructure, and heritage sites through the lens of access, dignity, and independent participation.
-While distinct from my scholarly writing, this project reflects a shared commitment to public engagement, cultural literacy, and ethical practice.
+I am the founder of Accessible France, an accessibility-focused consultancy and media platform based in New York City and originally launched in the Paris region.
+The project centers on accessible, neuro-inclusive, and allergy-safe cultural travel, drawing on my lived experience as a disabled traveler as well as my professional background in cultural institutions.
+While distinct from my scholarly work, it reflects a shared commitment to access, dignity, and public engagement.

-I work fluently in French, Irish, Scottish Gaelic, Spanish, Portuguese, German, Russian, Italian, and Latin, using these languages for historical research, translation, and cross-cultural analysis.
+I work across multiple languages, including French, Irish, Spanish, German, Italian, and Latin, for research, translation, and cross-cultural analysis.

-I am based in New York City, previously based in France and Chicago, and work internationally, including with partners and institutions in the United Kingdom.
+I am based in New York City and work internationally, including with collaborators and institutions in the United Kingdom.

 Selected Online Publications